 WHERE SHOULD I WORK & LIVE?

-This is another question I get asked often and the easy answer is that it depends on your personality and what you want to see in New Zealand.
+This is another question I get asked often when talking about the New Zealand work visa for US citizens.
+The easy answer is that it depends on your personality and what you want to see in New Zealand.
 I was really happy with living my whole year in Wellington.

 Although the city was a tad dismal weather-wise and way too windy most days, Wellington has a vibrancy and energy that’s hard to match (even in Auckland).
 It’s also perfectly located, situated right between the bulk of the two islands, at the southern tip of the North Island.